radiantone/pyfi-private/diary.md

 - Editing code in DataTemplate isn't restored when a flow is loaded
   - probably fetches from git again and overwrites it
 - Can't search on Scratch flow until switching between tabs
+- When PORT is deleted, its portobjects, argobjects and this.ports need to also be removed

 DONE